MayouKurayami/KK_HSceneOptions/README.md

 <br>

 ## Notes and Limitations
-- Supports JP official VR (untested with steam version VR)
+- Supports official VR (JP and Steam)

 - Unknown compatibility with kPlug